What is dropshipping?

 You won’t need a warehouse.
 You won’t have to stack any boxes, because you won’t have any.
 What you will have is more space for yoga (or your stretching of choice).

 No warehouse, no worries.
-Because you’re not holding physical stock, you’re not exposed to the risk of products not selling or becoming obsolete, or physical risks like fire or flood damage, or the need to insure everything.
+Because you’re not holding physical inventory, you’re not exposed to the risk of products not selling or becoming obsolete, or physical risks like fire or flood damage, or the need to insure everything.

 It’s scalable.
 You can test products in the market, with the ability to scale up or down.
 You can curate your products cleverly and manage your growth.